-OHFA will reserve Ohio LIHTC resources invite for at least two of the highest-scoring housing developments to submit a final application that meeting the Agency's threshold, underwriting, and architectural standardsproposal application requirements located in an Ohio Appalachian County1.
+OHFA will invite the highest-scoring housing development to submit a final application meeting the Agency's proposal application requirements located in an Ohio Appalachian County1.

-Community Impact Strategic Initiative
+Strategic Initiative

-OHFA will reserve resourcesinvite for no more than two new construction housing developments meeting the Agency's threshold, underwriting, and architectural standardsproposal application requirements to submit a final application.
-The project must have a minimum score of 70% and complete the Community Impact.
-Strategic Initiative narrative in the AHFA to be considered.
+OHFA will invite no more than two housing developments meeting the Agency's proposal application requirements to submit a final application.
+The project must complete the Strategic Initiative narrative in the AHFA to be considered.
 The project must include how it addresses a documented need, description of project's proposed impact on the community, and a connection to workforce demand.
-Decisions will be made at the OHFA Board's sole discretion based onconsidering staffOHFA staff recommendation, but preference will be given to:
+Decisions will be made at the OHFA Board's sole discretion considering OHFA staff recommendation, but preference will be given to:

-- eProjects in counties not having received a New Affordability LIHTC reservation (9% or 4% LIHTC) in the last five years; program years 2020-2024, or - Proposals meeting a quantifiable need and targeted policy and/or geographic areas left underserved through the competitive selection process, from their County.
+- Projects in counties not having received a New Affordability LIHTC reservation (9% or 4% LIHTC) in the last five years; program years 2020-2024, or - Proposals meeting a quantifiable need and targeted policy and/or geographic areas left underserved through the competitive selection process,

+The project must demonstrate local support from any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries, including support from their County.
 Additionally, the project must include how it addresses a documented need, description of project's proposed impact on the community, and a connection to workforce demand.
 Letters of support or a resolution are required from the municipal corporation in which the project is proposed to be constructed or that within one-half mile of the project's boundaries.
 Support letters, resolutions and/or any other supporting documentation must be provided in the Competitive Support Documentation file.